Masterclass – Painting Course – Materials List.

-Titanium white, lemon yellow, cadmium yellow pale, cadmium red medium, alizarin crimson, cerulean blue, ultramarine blue.
-Yellow Ochre and burnt sienna are handy colours to have too.
+Titanium white, lemon yellow, cadmium yellow light, cadmium red medium, permanent alizarin crimson, phthalocyanine (phthalo) blue, ultramarine blue, yellow ochre and burnt Sienna or burnt umber or raw umber.

 With this selection of paints, you will be able to mix any colours you need.
 Don’t buy cheap paint as there is no pigment in them and they only make work for you!